jzhu50/jzhu50/22_tw-fd_trolls/readme.md

 DISCO:
-1. Both Bootstrap and Tailwind use the <script> tag for their CDNs, while Foundation uses the <link> tag to import the CSS stylesheet.
+1. Tailwind uses the <script> tag for CDN, while Bootstrap and Foundation use the <link> tag to import CSS stylesheets.
-2.
+2. Placeholders are nice features (light gray, default fonts)
+3.

 QCC: